Creating the Amazon EBS CSI driver IAM role for service accounts - Amazon EKS

 To create your Amazon EBS CSI plugin IAM role with eksctl

-1. Create an IAM role and attach the required Amazon managed policy with the following command.
+1. Create an IAM role and attach a policy.
+Amazon maintains an Amazon managed policy or you can create your own custom policy.
+You can create an IAM role and attach the Amazon managed policy with the following command.
 Replace my-cluster with the name of your cluster.
-The command deploys an Amazon CloudFormation stack that creates an IAM role, attaches the IAM policy to it, and annotates the existing ebs-csi-controller-sa service account with the Amazon Resource Name (ARN) of the IAM role.
+The command deploys an Amazon CloudFormation stack that creates an IAM role and attaches the IAM policy to it.

 2. If you use a custom KMS key for encryption on your Amazon EBS volumes, customize the IAM role as needed.
 For example, do the following:

 1. Copy and paste the following code into a new kms-key-for-encryption-on-ebs.json file.
-Replace custom-key-id with the custom KMS key ID.
+Replace custom-key-arn with the custom KMS key ARN.

 2. Create the policy.
 You can change KMS_Key_For_Encryption_On_EBS_Policy to a different name.
 However, if you do, make sure to change it in later steps, too.